Sovereign Creators

 “Sovereign” is a meaningful adjective because it infers a statement:

-That we’re in complete control and ownership of our work, with the freedom to determine how, when, where, and why our creation is produced, distributed, and monetized.
+We’re in complete control and ownership of our work, with the freedom to determine how, when, where, and why our creation is produced, distributed, and monetized.

 While sovereign creators use technology (mainly prioritizing open-source technology), we’re keenly aware of what we own and don’t.